Fatty Liver Disease

 - Pharmaceutical Grade - guaranteed purity, potency, stability, solubility, structure, bioavailability, and bioactivity

-- Formulated without the use of GMOs, additives, binders, artificial ingredients, preservatives, Stearates, Sulfates, Laurates, and Dioxides
+- Manufactured without the use of GMOs, fillers, binders, artificial ingredients, preservatives, Stearates, Laurates, Sulfates, or Dioxides

-- Certified free of allergens by independent, third-party lab
+- Verified free of allergens by an independent, third-party lab

 - 175 mg per vegetarian capsule / 90 capsules per bottle

-- Pharma Thistle Gold™ Key Health Benefits: Helps support liver detoxification and optimal liver health*
+- Pharma Thistle GOLD™ Key Health Benefits: Helps support healthy liver function*

-Suggested UsageAs a dietary supplement, adults take one capsule 1 to 3 times daily, or as directed by a healthcare professional.
+Suggested UsageAs a dietary supplement, adults take one (1) vegetarian capsule 1 to 3 times daily with a small meal, or as directed by a healthcare professional.

 (Silybum marianum [seed] extract standardized